 BCM, Baptist Collegiate Ministries, is a ministry of the Baptist General Convention of Oklahoma.
 We are supported three ways:

 - We are supported through the gifts of the Cooperative Program of the Southern Baptist Convention.
-Every Southern Baptist Church has a small part in the ministry to students at UCO.
+Every Southern Baptist Church has a part in the ministry to students at UCO.

 - We are supported directly by local Southern Baptist Churches.